Harvard–Yale football rivalry: Significance

-"A whale-ship was my Yale College and my Harvard" from Moby-Dick by Herman Melville examples public fascination beyond athletics with both institutions.
+"A whale-ship was my Yale College and my Harvard" from Moby-Dick by Herman Melville exemplifies public fascination beyond athletics with both institutions.
 Twelve past presidents of the United States have earned an undergraduate or professional degree from one of the universities.
 The list includes: John Adams, John Quincy Adams, George Herbert Walker Bush, George Walker Bush, Bill Clinton, Gerald Ford, Rutherford B. Hayes, John F. Kennedy, Barack Obama, Franklin D. Roosevelt, Theodore Roosevelt and William Howard Taft.

 Theodore Roosevelt, a fan of football, is considered often the savior of football in the early 20th century.
 Roosevelt, who attended the second Harvard–Yale game as a first year student at Harvard College in 1876, has been quoted, "In life as in football, the principle to follow is hit the line hard".
 Roosevelt suggested turn-of-the-century "manly virtues" were taught and reinforced on the gridiron.

 Walter Camp, captain of the 1878 and 1879 Yale football teams, is considered often "the father" of American football and its most ardent popularizer.
 Camp attended almost every important rule committee meeting for the sport to his death in 1925 while napping between sessions of the Intercollegiate Football Rule Committee.
 Camp attended a rules meeting for the sport when he was a student at Hopkins School in New Haven, Connecticut.
 Camp wrote professionally about the sport, popularizing All-American teams with Caspar Whitney for This Week's Sports magazine.
 Eventually Collier's magazine featured the annual selections.

 The rivalry has been noted in American athletic and popular culture.
 The University of Mississippi's first football team, organized by Alexander Bondurant, adopted Yale blue and crimson for team colors in 1893.
 Newspapers printed Bull Tales, Garry Trudeau's collegiate precursor to Doonesbury published in the Yale Daily News, often featuring Brian Dowling and Calvin Hill, in the run-up to the 1968 Yale vs. Harvard football game.
 "Burns, Baby Burns", the fourth episode in the eighth season of The Simpsons, depicts Mr. Burns returning to Springfield, Massachusetts after attending The Game.

 Thomas G. Bergin, better known for commentary on The Divine Comedy and longtime Sterling Professor of Romance languages at Yale University, authored The Game: The Harvard Yale Football Rivalry 1875 – 1983, published in 1984.

 Owen Johnson's Dink Stover, Gilbert Patten's Frank Merriwell and F. Scott Fitzgerald's Tom Buchanan played football for Yale.